 Stock based compensation.
-During the year ended December 31, 2022, we incurred expense related to stock-based compensation in the amount of \$0.7 million compared to \$1.6 million for the year ended December 31, 2021.
+During the year ended December 31, 2023, we incurred expense related to stock-based compensation in the amount of \$0.4 million compared to \$0.7 million for the year ended December 31, 2022.
 Stock based compensation varies from period to period depending on the number and timing of shares granted, the type of grant, the market value of the shares on the date of grant and other variables.

 Reclamation and accretion expense.
-During each of the years ended December 31, 2022 and 2021, we incurred \$0.3 million of reclamation expense, related to the accretion of an asset retirement obligation at the Velardeña Properties.
+During each of the years ended December 31, 2023 and 2022, we incurred \$0.3 million of reclamation expense, related to the accretion of an asset retirement obligation at the Velardeña Properties.

 Other Operating Income, Net.
-We recorded \$1.6 million and \$0.5 million of other operating income for the years ended December 31, 2022 and 2021 respectively, primarily related to the amortization of deferred income related to the option agreement for the sale of the Santa Maria property, as discussed above.
+We recorded \$2.3 million for the year ended December 31, 2023 relating mainly to the sale of non-core assets.
+We recorded \$1.6 million of other operating income for the year ended December 31, 2022, primarily related to the amortization of deferred income related to the option agreement for the 2020 sale of the Santa Maria property, as discussed above.

 Depreciation, depletion and amortization.
-During the year ended December 31, 2022, we incurred depreciation, depletion and amortization expense of \$0.4 million compared to \$0.6 million for the year ended December 31, 2021.
-The lower depreciation recorded during 2022 was the result of various assets becoming fully depreciated during 2022.
+During the year ended December 31, 2023 and 2022, we incurred depreciation, depletion and amortization expense of \$0.5 million and \$0.4 million respectively.

 Interest and Other expense, net.
-We recorded a nominal amount of interest and other expense, net for the year ended December 31, 2022.
-We recorded \$0.4 million for interest and other expense net for the year ended December 31, 2021, primarily related to the write-off of deferred costs related to the Lincoln Park Capital program.
+We recorded a nominal amount of interest and other expense, net for the years ended December 31, 2023 and 2022.

 Gain (Loss) on Foreign Currency.
-We recorded a \$0.3 million foreign currency gain and a \$0.2 million foreign currency gain for the years ended December 31, 2022 and 2021, respectively.
+We recorded a \$0.1 million foreign currency gain and a \$0.3 million foreign currency gain for the years ended December 31, 2023 and 2022, respectively.
 Foreign currency gains and losses are primarily related to the effect of currency fluctuations on monetary assets net of liabilities held by our foreign subsidiaries that are denominated in currencies other than U.S. dollars.

 Income Taxes.
-We recorded a \$88,000 income tax expense for the year ended December 31, 2022, and a \$462,000 income tax expense for the year ended December 31, 2021.
+We recorded an \$11,000 income tax expense for the year ended December 31, 2023, and a \$88,000 income tax expense for the year ended December 31, 2022.